-Refer to the map command in the CLI reference chapter.
+Refer to map.

 Known Behaviors

 The following are known behaviors:

 - Events are evaluated sequentially.
 Actions are executed sequentially. - If an unsupported map type is specified in an action, the output of the show policy command displays Action error! - If an alias or port ID does not exist, the following error is displayed: Invalid param value.